ralixjs/ralix/README.md

 Ralix provides barebones and utilities to help enhance your current Rails views.
 It integrates well with Turbolinks and Rails-UJS.

-Ralix consists basically in 2 concepts: `Controllers` and `Components`:
+Ralix consists basically in 2 concepts, `Controllers` and `Components`:

 - `Controllers`: Controllers are meant to be mounted under a route path, they are like page-specific (scoped) JavaScript.